chef-boneyard/partial_search_cookbook/README.md

 name and IP addresses of the nodes in your infrastructure rather than receiving an array of complete node objects and post-processing them.

+NOTE: Since Chef Client 12.0 the partial_search capability has been built-in so it does not require this cookbook.

 Install
 -------